istio/istio.io/content/en/docs/setup/getting-started/index.md

     $ istioctl manifest apply --set profile=demo
     {{< /text >}}

-1. Verifying the installation by ensuring the following Kubernetes services are deployed and verify they all have an appropriate `CLUSTER-IP` except the `jaeger-agent` service:
+1. Verify the installation by ensuring the following Kubernetes services are deployed and verify they all have an appropriate `CLUSTER-IP` except the `jaeger-agent` service:

     {{< text bash >}}